CiscoSecurity/gta-03-api-use-cases/README.md

     )
 ```

-> Because `Event` observables are aggregated, it's not possible to distinguish between old attributes values and new ones inside `Event`. `Event` needs to be processed as a whole.
+> Because `Events` are technically aggregated objects, it's not possible to distinguish between old attributes values and new ones inside the `Event`. `Event` needs to be processed as a whole.

 ### Importing Events to Splunk